tomminux/k8s-in-udf/README.md

 according to your UDF configuration.

-And download the updated flannel YAML file: kube-flannel.yml and modify it to run flannel on the eth1 interface in UDF:
+And download the updated flannel YAML file: kube-flannel.yml and modify it to run flannel on the eth1 interface in UDF (_make sure to execute this in k8s-in-udf/ansible directory_):

     curl -s https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml | sed '/.*kube-subnet-mgr/a\ \ \ \ \ \ \ \ - --iface=eth1' > playbooks/files/k8s-files/kube-flannel.yml